naugul/nut-upsd/README.md

 ## Usage

 This image provides a UPS monitoring service with web monitoring (webNUT) (only tested with a serial based UPS -using a usb to serial converter-).
+It also has the capability to send emails whenever there is a status change on the UPS, and will also send a Wake on Lan packet on this status changes to OL mode.
+(AC Back)

 ## Auto configuration via environment variables